af-lab/histone-catalogue/how-to/manuscript-build-ubuntu-2004LTS.md

-# Manuscript builds using Ubuntu 17.04
+# Manuscript builds using Ubuntu 20.04 LTS
-This has been tested using Ubuntu 17.04 as a live persistent installation on a 32 GB USB stick.
+This has been tested using Ubuntu 20.04 LTS beta in Virtualbox 6.1 running on macOS 10.13.6 High Sierra.
+Ubuntu 20.04 LTS is in beta release only at time of writing so be sure to update regularly.

 All commands are typed into command line after  `$` in Ubuntu Terminal app.

 ## 1. Ensure Ubuntu is updated
 `sudo add-apt-repository universe`